Dakota Johnson Reveals Her True Feelings For Jamie Dornan

 “Jamie and I worked so incredibly closely for so long.
 There were no inhibitions, and it was very honest, very trusting.
 But I mean, what a gamble!”

-Dakota and Jamie’s Life After Fifty Shades:
+Dakota and Jamie’s Life After Fifty Shades

-As fans of Fifty Shades trilogy knows this that the filming of the last part, Fifty Shades Freed is already wrapped in Vancouver, Canada.
+Fans of the Fifty Shades trilogy know that the filming of the last part, Fifty Shades Freed, is already wrapped in Vancouver, Canada.
 After the release of Fifty Shades Darker, the lead stars of the film decided to take a break from their professional lives and chose to spend some quality time together with their close ones.

 The 27-year-old Dakota is currently busy with Suspiria and Sound of Metal.
 In Suspiria, she will star alongside Chloë Grace Moretz and Tilda Swinton.
 The film focuses on a young American ballerina who comes to study at a German institute only to learn the dark secrets behind it.

 In Sound of Metal, Dakota will be seen sharing the space-time with Matthias Schoenaerts, who plays the drummer of a heavy metal band.
 Dakota will be playing the role of the singer.
-The story of the film will take a different turn when Matthias will lose his hearing capabilities and has to come to grip with a future that will be filled with nothing but silence.
+The story of the film will take a different turn when Matthias will lose his hearing capabilities and has to come to grips with a future that will be filled with nothing but silence.

-On the other hand, Jamie is currently busy in shooting Robin Hood in which he will be playing the role of Will Scarlet.
+On the other hand, Jamie is currently busy shooting Robin Hood in which he will be playing the role of Will Scarlet.
 When the actor is not busy filming, he is trying to spend some time with his wife Amelia Warner and their children.
 Amelia recently talked about Jamie’s closeness with Dakota and how the sex scenes between the two did not affect their personal space.

 “It doesn’t impact our life much in a day-to-day way.
 Nothing has really changed in our lives since Fifty Shades.
 The biggest change for us was having kids.
 We now live in the Cotswolds, rather than London.
 We are very removed from all the hype.
 I don’t see that stuff in the papers,” adds Warner.